thegetty/bronze-guidelines/content/intro.md

 -   Is the {% def "cast (n.)" "cast" %} a one-off?
 If it is one of multiple iterations of the same form, how does this cast relate to other versions?
 How best to achieve useful comparisons, especially if the sculptures cannot be brought together for study?

 -   Can one discern patterns in the way certain artists or workshops worked?
-Can one use such information to discern developments in the artist’s or workshop’s oeuvre and date works, determine workshop organization, or ascertain transfer of technical know-how within or between workshops or different centers of production?
+Can one use such information to discern developments in the artist’s or workshop’s œuvre and date works, determine workshop organization, or ascertain transfer of technical know-how within or between workshops or different centers of production?

 -   Is it possible to tell when a particular cast was produced, given that certain models and molds can be used by others than those who originally crafted them, even well after that person’s lifetime?